Wild West Chronicles

 Wild West Chronicles is an American television series, which airs on INSP.
-The historical docudrama series follows the life of Bat Masterson, a newspaper reporter that traveled the frontier during the late 1800s to uncover stories about the Wild West.
+The historical docudrama series follows the life of Bat Masterson, a newspaper reporter who traveled the frontier during the late 1800s to uncover stories about the Wild West.

 The show stars Jack Elliott as Masterson, with the first show airing in 2020.
 The first season was temporarily halted during COVID-19, before returning in 2021.
-A third season of the show is set to premiere on April 6, 2023.
-A fourth season of the show was greenlit in February 2023.
+A third season of the show aired in 2023, and its fourth season in September 2024.

 Plot

 Once a feared lawman, the legendary Bat Masterson trades his sheriff's badge for a pen to chase stories instead of outlaws.
 Each week, the gunslinger-turned-newspaperman travels the frontier to chronicle the wildest stories of the Old West, meeting eyewitnesses who share their vivid memories of remarkable characters such as Wild Bill Hickok, Pearl Hart, Stagecoach Mary, Butch Cassidy, and Bass Reeves.